Swaminarayan Akshardham (Delhi): Planning

 The building had been planned since 1968 as a vision of Yogiji Maharaj.
 Yogiji Maharaj, the spiritual head of the BAPS Swaminarayan Sanstha at the time, expressed his desire for wanting a grand temple built on the banks of the Yamuna river to two or three devotee families of Swaminarayan that resided in New Delhi at the time.
-Attempts were made to start the project, however little progress was made.
-In 1971, Yogiji Maharaj died.

-In 1982, Pramukh Swami Maharaj, Yogiji Maharaj's successor as the spiritual head of BAPS, started to continue fulfilling the dream of his guru Yogiji Maharaj and prompted devotees to look into the possibility of building the temple in Delhi.
-A request for the plan was put forward to the Delhi Development Authority (DDA), and several different places were suggested, including Ghaziabad, Gurgaon, and Faridabad.
-Pramukh Swami Maharaj stood firm in following the wishes of Yogiji Maharaj to build a temple on the Yamuna.

-In April 2000, after 18 years, the Delhi Development Authority offered 60 acre of land, and the Uttar Pradesh Government offered 30 acre for the project.
+In April 2000, the Delhi Development Authority offered 60 acre of land, and the Uttar Pradesh Government offered 30 acre for the project.
 Upon receiving the land, Pramukh Swami Maharaj performed puja on the site for success in the project.
 Construction on the temple began on 8 November 2000 and Akshardham was officially opened on 6 November 2005, with the building being completed in two days short of five years.